I had this flyer made for the sculpture garden.. designed by Helen Timbury doesnt it look good!

-Coming up in a week or so will be a new show at the West Gippsland Arts centre called" Prominitions"and this will showcase a range of artists and their response to Wilsons Prom.
+For the month of August at the West Gippsland Arts centre a group exhibition called" Prominitions" will showcase a range of artists and their response to Wilsons Prom.
 I will have a number of watercolours in it and other artists will be Jessie McLennan, Sandy Ward, Melanie Crookson, Travis Wiltshire, Sue Acheson, Russell Handley, Zoe Clarke, Simon Griffin and others.It should be a lovely show for anyone who has been to Wilsons Prom and it opens Tuesday 5th Aug 7.00 to 8.30 and goes to the 29th Aug.

 I have just dropped some work in to a small shop at Trentham( called art @Trentham) so if you are up that way have a look.We went up to see the Auld Langs Syne exhibition at Ballarat and this was very good.
 We also looked in at the Red Pepper Gallery at Daylesford and saw work from Darren Gilbert, Andrew Kasper and lots of other nice stuff..

 Also I have another term of junk workshops again with new participants from the Neerim Bower project, I have added the result in the exhibitions page and will update it as we go along .